Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 ![Resource Provider enabled in Azure](/eval/media/akshci_rp_enable.png "Resource Provider enabled Azure")

-With those steps completed, you're ready to deploy the AKS management cluster, onto your Windows Server 2019 Hyper-V host.
+With those steps completed, you're ready to deploy the AKS management cluster, onto your Windows Server Hyper-V host.

 Deploying AKS on Azure Stack HCI management cluster
 -----------
-You're now ready to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server 2019 host.
+You're now ready to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server Hyper-V host.

 1. Open **PowerShell as Administrator** and run the following command to import the new modules, and list their functions.
 If you receive an error while running these commands, ensure you **closed all PowerShell windows earlier** and run them in a fresh administrative PowerShell console.